 Unlike most traditional programs which help service members transition out of the military into the civilian world, the Leadership & Education Program provides "pre-transition" readiness training to active duty Marines before they start the process of becoming a civilian.
 Because most Marines start thinking about transition just months ahead of time, this program solves that problem by planting the seed early and providing a network of trusted veterans who have "been there and done that" to help them when they are ready.

 Every three months, a Quarterly Breakfast takes place in MCRD’s Duncan Hall.
 Museum members and active duty service members stationed on the Depot are invited to enjoy a chow hall breakfast on us before listening to a guest speaker from the military and/or local community.
 Breakfasts typically takes place on the second to last Tuesday in January, April, July, and October.
+The next scheduled Quarterly Breakfast will be held on 7 January 2019.
 For information about our next Quarterly Breakfast, check the events calendar, sign up for our monthly email, or follow us on Facebook.

 Colonel Nate Smith Scholarship Program: